moonrepo/espresso/README.md

 ### As a package author

-With jpm, packages and their source code are published as-is, as packages are compiled on-demand within the registry.
-No longer are you required to pre-compile packages before publishing, nor fiddle with `package.json` configuration (especially `exports`), or worry about the dual-package hazard problem.
+With jpm, packages and their source code are published as-is, as packages are compiled on-demand for consumers.
+No longer are you required to pre-compile packages before publishing, nor fiddle with `package.json` configuration (especially `exports`), or worry about deep imports or the dual-package hazard problem.

 ### As a package consumer

-When consuming a package, tailor it to your exact requirements, by requesting all packages in a specific module format and compilation target.
+When consuming packages, tailor them to your exact requirements, by requesting all packages in a specific module format and compilation target.
 The days of mismatching module systems and incorrectly compiled packages are over.

 ```toml
 module = "esm"